 • 3.
 Manual setting, special functions

 The clock is automatically set using DCF-77 radio signal, but if necessary it can be set manually.
 Long pressing TL2 you get to time settings and special functions and settings.
 Then you go through the setting proces using TL2.
 Use the TL1 to change the setting.
 First, total time of operation (in hours) is displayed.
 The following press TL2 displays the time elapsed since the last successful sync with DCF.
 Another press of TL2 displays various raw data from DCF receiver - counter of received bits, bit value and receiver state.
 The last two digits are the seconds of real time.
 Another press of TL2 get you into the process manual time setting.
 You set hours, tens of minutes, minutes, seconds, year, day of the week, day and month.
+In the next step you can select the language for the day of the week (dAY CE - Czech, dAY En - English).
 Then you set night dimming (n.di).
 A value of 0 means off.
 Values 1 and 2 indicate that at night (9:00 p.m. to 5:00 a.m.) the display brightness is reduced by 1 or 2 levels.
 Next, you set the automatic switch to daylight saving time (dSt).
 The value 0 means off, 1 means on.
 In next step you can enable / disable synchronization with DCF-77 signal (dCF).
 The value 0 means off, 1 means on.
 Another press of TL2 takes you into alarm settings (already described above), then to the basic display.

 • 4.
 Automatic summer / winter time

 If the automatic DST is enabled, the switch to summer time takes place on the last Sunday in March.
 1:59:59 is followed by 3:00:00.
 Switch to winter time takes place on the last Sunday in October.
 2:59:59 is followed by 2:00:00.
 (According to the rules valid in nearly all European countries including the Czech Republic and Slovakia since 1996)